AntoineMeheut/Rokc-Mk3/README.md

 The version I used is a server ISO: CentOS-7-x86_64-Minimal-2003.iso

+Centos OS is less well known than Ubuntu for example and the commands are often a little different between these two OS.
+It is for this reason that I placed in this tutorial, all the commands that I used to prepare the OS.

-With this version you will therefore not have a desktop on your OS, but do not panic, we will see below, how use the web console of each server, to avoid a lot of command line typing.
+With this version you will therefore not have a desktop on your OS, but do not panic, we will see below, how use the web cockpit of each server, to avoid a lot of command line typing.
+You will just have to open this README file on a computer, connect to the nodes cockpit and copy / paste the commands.

 ### How to install the OS
 The first thing to do is download the iso and burn it on a usb key.
 For that I use a standard 16 Gb usb key and this software [etcher](https://www.balena.io/etcher/)

-Then it is very important to proceed in this way, I carry out the assembly part of the cards in cluster and their connection to the network before installing the OS.
-Apart from the fact that this is always how I do it usually this allows the OS installer software to detect the network and activate the software layer network at the time of installation.
-If you installed a Centos server on a card without it being connected to the network, when you start it, the network software layer will not be active and you will not be able to connect in ssh à la carte.
+Then it's very important to proceed in this way, I carry out the assembly part of the cards in cluster and their connection to the network before installing the OS.
+Apart from the fact that this is always how I do it usually, this allows the OS installer software to detect the network and activate the software layer network at the time of installation.
+If you installed a Centos server on a card without it being connected to the network, when you start it, the network software layer will not be active and you will not be able to connect in ssh to the node.

 After mounting the cluster, connecting them to the network switch and to the portable router, we get that.

 ![Cluster](images/cluster2.jpeg)

 ### Router settings
-So that the OS installation software can access the internet and also so that you can access your SSH servers from your computer, whether at home or on the go, you need to install a mini network local.
+So that the OS installation software can access the internet and also you can access your SSH nodes from your computer, whether at home or on the go, you need to install a mini local network.

-For this we will use the dlink Router and configure it to have the operating mode in Range Extender Fashion.
+For this we will use the dlink Router and configure it to have the operating mode in Range Extender.
 The documentation of these small pieces of equipment is well done, you shouldn't have too many problems.
 And like everything related to networks can sometimes seem confusing, I will try to show you what to do.

 ![Cluster](images/cluster4.jpeg)

 ### Router operation
-The mode of action of the router that we are going to choose is this.
+The mode of action of the router that we are going to choose is Range Extender.
 This allows you to connect your computer by RJ45 to the network loop in which your cluster is located and this allows you to access the internet through your home wifi network.
 This allows you to make the necessary updates to your Cloud and it allows you to take your Cloud with you for demonstrations.

 ![Routeur](images/routeur1.jpeg)

+For obvious security reasons, when you have finished updating and installing Openshift Origin, I advise you to change the operating mode of your router.
+To do this, you just need to use the operating mode where the bridge to your wifi is cut.

 ### Installing the OS on the cards
 You must then connect a screen, a keyboard, a mouse and the installation usb key to the first card.